 Meditation even helps control job-related anxiety.
 For example, one study found that employees who used a mindfulness meditation app for eight weeks experienced improved well-being and decreased job strain.
 (5)

-It makes you stronger against pain:
+3. Meditation makes you stronger against pain

 A large meta-analysis of studies enrolling 3,500 participants concluded that meditation was associated with decreased pain.
 (6)

-It improves learning, memory, and self-awareness:
+4. Meditation improves learning, memory, and self-awareness

-Long-term meditation increases grey-matter density in the areas of the brain associated with learning, memory, compassion, and self-awareness.
+Long-term meditation increases grey matter density in the areas of the brain associated with learning, memory, compassion, and self-awareness.

 Self-inquiry meditation teaches you to recognize thoughts that may be harmful or self-defeating.
 (7)